SAP-samples/kyma-runtime-extension-samples/cloudsdk-client-cert-auth/README.md

+# SAP Cloud SDK Java Client Certificate Authentication

-# Overview
+## Overview

 There could be extension and application use cases deployed on Kyma runtime where the workload is required to connect to an external system.
 There external system could have been secured with OAuth2, Basic Authentication, Client Certificate Authentication or any other means.

 In all such cases, SAP Destination service can be used to store and retrieve technical information to consume the target external system.
 SAP Cloud SDK can be used for the boilerplate logic to retrieve the credentials and connect to the external system.
 The advantage is that the application code is then solely focused on the business logic and all connectivity details are handled by the SAP Cloud SDK.